bu-air-lab/AIR-Lab-Instructions/RDS.md

 Create an account on https://rds.theconstructsim.com/ or login to your account if you already have an account.

 ## Creating a project
-Click New ROSject from the left navigation bar.
+Click New ROSject from the left navigation bar.<br>
-Give a name for the ROSject.
+Give a name for the ROSject.<br>
-For the ROS Configuration, select Ubuntu 16.04 + ROS Kinetic + Gazebo 7
+For the ROS Configuration, select Ubuntu 16.04 + ROS Kinetic + Gazebo 7<br>
-Scroll down and select Create.
+Scroll down and select Create.<br>

-Open the ROSject with the Basic hardware.
+Open the ROSject with the Basic hardware.<br>

 ## Start a 3D simulator called Gazebo
-Click on Simulations.
+Click on Simulations.<br>
-Select corridor world and Turtlebot2 as a robot.
+Select corridor world and Turtlebot2 as a robot. <br>
-A robot will appear in a simulation environment.
+A robot will appear in a simulation environment. <br>

 ## Starting 3D visualization tool called Rviz
 Click Tools → Graphical Tools

-To open a terminal, click on Tools --> Shell and type the following command `roslaunch turtlebot_rviz_launchers view_navigation.launch`
+To open a terminal, click on Tools --> Shell and type the following command

+`roslaunch turtlebot_rviz_launchers view_navigation.launch`

 In a new terminal, run the follwoing two commands:

 ```
 roscd turtlebot_navigation/launch/includes/gmapping
 cp gmapping.launch.xml ../